Mark Foley (Cork hurler): Early life

-Club
+Club career

 After some success in the lower divisional grades with Argideen Rangers, Foley was a key member of the Carbery divisional team that reached a second successive championship decider in 1994.
 Midleton, one of the most successful teams of the previous decade, provided the opposition, however, a 3–12 to 3–6 victory gave Foley a Cork Senior Hurling Championship medal.

 Two years later in 1996 Foley enjoyed major success with the Argideen Rangers club.
 After securing the divisional junior title Argideen subsequently faced Fr.
 O'Neill's in the county decider.
 A 3–9 to 0–11 victory, with Foley scoring 1–2, secured the championship.